 - Overhead shots that would be too disorienting for the end-user in VR

 - Showcase a variety of shots from different heights or perspectives

 - Views under tables to show cable management or small organizational details

 And lastly, don’t be afraid to run tests and try out the two lighting models as well as different perspectives or camera placements for your scenes.
 Our tool is here to help you create high-quality renders, ready for any upcoming project.
 Start with rendering one scene at a time before you move on to rendering your full project.

-We hope you found these tips helpful in getting started with cloud rendering for interior design and useful in navigating our Yulio Jump platforms!
+We hope you found these tips helpful in getting started creating content for VR and useful in navigating our Yulio Jump platforms!
 However, if you’re not yet a Yulio Jump user but would like to see our platform in action, click here to speak to someone from our team!

 If you would like further guidance on Yulio Jump, head over to our Knowledge Base for all our step-by-step guides.
 And as always, if you need any further assistance, please feel free to call our support team at +1 (416) 499 2227 or email us at email@example.com - we’d be happy to assist you.